 One thing’s doing is another thing’s undoing.
 One thing’s ordered grace is another thing’s traumatic disruption.
 Dinner for the lion is not something the antelope would bless.

 Live without worrying about succeeding or failing, gaining or losing.
 Let come what’s coming and let go what’s going.
 Enjoy what is to be enjoyed.
 Grieve what is to be grieved.
 Do what needs to be done.
 Come to terms with how things are.
 Let your life be your life.
-Your options be your options.
-Your choices be your choices.
-Your future be your future.
+Let your options be your options.
+Let your choices be your choices.
+Let your future be your future.

 Cleverness knows how to manipulate means to achieve its ends.
 Simplicity observes what is happening, perceives what is trying to happen, and assists what needs to happen.
 Offering the right help in the right way at the right time is the essence of wisdom.
 You can’t improve on that.

 Cleverness does this so that will happen.
 Simplicity does this so this will happen because this needs to happen whether that happens or not.